Decurity/semgrep-smart-contracts/README.md

-# Solidity semgrep rules
+# Semgrep rules for smart contracts

-In this repository you can find [semgrep](https://semgrep.dev/) rules based on actual DeFi exploits.
+In this repository you can find [semgrep](https://semgrep.dev/) rules that look for patterns of vulnerabilities in smart contracts based on actual DeFi exploits.

 ## Disclaimer